/ /

 If you want a compact option, the Black and White Coffee Mug is an 8 oz ceramic mug with a striped design and matching tray.
 It is sized for moderate coffee, tea, or cappuccino servings rather than oversized drinks.

 The tray width is 4.84 in / 12.3 cm, so the set can sit neatly on a desk, counter, or coffee corner.
-The black and white striped design gives it a stronger visual presence than a plain ceramic mug while staying easy to pair with neutral drinkware.
+The striped design gives it a stronger visual presence than a plain ceramic mug while staying easy to pair with neutral drinkware, wood surfaces, and simple kitchen shelves.

-black and white coffee mug with tray size comparison
+black and white coffee mug with matching tray

 What to Check Before Choosing